biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 -PlantVirusesDB (.nhr, .nin, .nsq)
 -FalsePositives (.nhr, .nin, .nsq)
 ```
-The whole package can be downloaded in its compressed version.
+The whole package can be downloaded in its compressed version (vdp_project.zip).

 ### Supported files